Service agreements, standards and guidelines for Community Care

 Community Care providers will usually be required to demonstrate or provide evidence that the Community Care services are being delivered in compliance with the HSQS.
 There are 2 main methods for this process:

-- self-assessment using a template provided us, or
+- self-assessment using a template provided by us, or

 - provide evidence of other relevant current accreditation or certification e.g. accreditation against the Australian Government’s Home Care Standards.